Pieter de Bloot

 Pieter de Bloot (1601 – c.
 6 November 1658) was a Dutch painter.

 De Bloot, who was born and died in Rotterdam, primarily painted landscapes and genre works, especially of countryside views and peasant subjects.
 He also periodically painted religious subjects.
-Between 1624 and 1630 de Bloot was married three times, since his first two wives died only a few months after the wedding.
+Between 1624 and 1630 de Bloot was married three times, since his first two wives died only a few months after their weddings.
 De Bloot died in 1658.